Tattoo1234/Password-Generator/PsuedoCode.md

     include number of characters

-    if special characters yes, add to function if no, move on
+    if special characters yes, add to "toComplete" if no, move on

-    if numbers yes, add
+    if numbers yes, add to "toComplete"
     if no, move on

-    if lowercase yes, add
+    if lowercase yes, add to "toComplete"
     if no, move

-    if uppercase yes, add
+    if uppercase yes, add to "toComplete"
     if no, move